kitten/redux-fluorine/docs/basics/installation.md

 const store = enhancer(createStore)(reducer)
 ```

-Make sure that `createAgendaEnhancer()` is the last enhancer you apply.
+Make sure that `createAgendaEnhancer()` is the first enhancer you apply.
 With `combine`,
 which combines the functions from right-to-left, the enhancer will need to be the
-first argument.
+last argument.

-This is necessary so that observables can be identifier quickly.
-Also with the incorrect
-order you might not be able to use the enhancer with your existing middleware.
-Or you
-might accidentally apply Redux Devtools at the wrong time.

-So make sure that redux-fluorine is the outermost enhancer.